-· · · · · · · · · · · · · · · · · · · Which stakeholders are affected?
+What is the impact and where does it occur?
+What is the organization's involvement in the impact?
+Which stakeholders are affected?
 Management Approach Handling of hazardous substances Accumulation of spent chemical containers Expired unused chemicals Hazardous waste materials such as used oil, industrial oil, and any other hazardous waste produced by the facility must be contained in an area to avoid contamination in water and in land.
-All hazardous waste are secured inside the Hazwaste storage room, and are contained in a container to prevent spillage and misuse. • Employees • Proponent • Community Strictly followed Occupational Safety and Health Standards and practices Used appropriate PPEs in handling hazardous materials Segregated and tagged spent material containers into hazardous, nonhazardous, biodegradable, and recyclables Recycled, repurposed, and re-used nonhazardous, biodegradable, and recyclable spent containers of materials Properly disposed spent containers of hazardous materials and expired/unused materials thru third party DENR licensed/accredited haulers.
-Provision of spacious and wellventilated area where all hazardous waste will be kept.
+All hazardous waste are secured inside the Hazwaste storage room, and are contained in a container to prevent spillage and misuse.
+Employees Proponent Community Strictly followed Occupational Safety and Health Standards and practices Used appropriate PPEs in handling hazardous materials Segregated and tagged spent material containers into hazardous, non- hazardous, biodegradable, and recyclables Recycled, repurposed, and re-used non- hazardous, biodegradable, and recyclable spent containers of materials Properly disposed spent containers of hazardous materials thru third party DENR licensed/accredited haulers.
+Provision of spacious and well- ventilated area where all hazardous waste will be kept.
 Proper labelling of each hazardous waste must be observed to avoid spillage in the ground.
 Acquiring of DENR accredited hazardous transporter and treater as per implementing rules and regulation of RA6969.
 Proper segregation of Hazwaste according to its type.

-- Handling of hazardous substances - Accumulation of contaminated and used fuel and aircraft oils - Employees - Proponent - Community - Ensure that the storage area is prohibited to unauthorized personnel for safety. - Strictly followed Occupational Safety and Health Standards and practices - Used appropriate PPEs in handling hazardous materials. - Segregated and tagged spent material containers into hazardous, nonhazardous, biodegradable, and recyclables. - Proper disposal of spent containers of hazardous materials and expired/unused materials through a third-party DENR licensed/accredited haulers.

-This may lead to accidents if not properly observed/monitored.

-- Spillage of hazardous materials/materials
+Handling of hazardous substances Accumulation of contaminated and used fuel and aircraft oils Employees Proponent Community Ensure that the storage area is prohibited to unauthorized personnel for safety.
+Strictly followed Occupational Safety and Health Standards and practices Used appropriate PPEs in handling hazardous materials.
+Segregated and tagged spent material containers into hazardous, nonhazardous, biodegradable, and recyclables.
+Proper disposal of spent containers of hazardous materials and expired/unused materials through a third-party DENR licensed/accredited haulers.
+What are the Risk/s Identified?
+This may lead to accidents if not properly observed/ monitored.
+Spillage of hazardous materials/materials Health hazard Safety Hazard Employees Proponent Community Strictly followed Occupational Safety and Health Standards and practices Used appropriate PPEs in handling hazardous materials Segregated and tagged spent material containers into hazardous, non- hazardous, biodegradable, and recyclables Proper disposal of spent containers of hazardous materials and expired/unused materials through a third-party DENR licensed/accredited haulers

-- Health hazard

-- Safety Hazard

-- Employees - Proponent - Community - Strictly followed Occupational Safety and Health Standards and practices - Used appropriate PPEs in handling hazardous materials - Segregated and tagged spent material containers into hazardous, nonhazardous, biodegradable, and recyclables - Proper disposal of spent containers of hazardous materials and expired/unused materials through a third-party DENR licensed/accredited haulers

-What are the Opportunity/ies Identified? • Cost savings • Used vegetable oil can be used as biodiesel once undergone proper process by an accredited Hazardous waste treater.
+/hat are the Opportunity/ies lentified?

+• Cost savings

+Used vegetable oil can be used as biodiesel once undergone proper process by an accredited Hazardous waste treater.